 Section Council

-Chair-Elect: Dana R. Fisher, University of Maryland
+Past Chair: Dana R. Fisher, University of Maryland

-Bart Bonikowski, New York University
+Elisabeth Anderson, New York University Abu Dhabi

 Mohammad Ali Kadivar, Boston College

-Jen Triplett, University of Michigan (Student Representative)
+I-Lun Shih, University of Michigan, Ann Arbor (Student Representative)

 Hajar Yazdiha, University of Southern California